nodejs/node/doc/api/repl.markdown

     multi-line expression.
   - `.exit` - Close the I/O stream, which will cause the REPL to exit.
   - `.help` - Show this list of special commands.
+  - `.save` - Save the current REPL session to a file
+    >.save ./file/to/save.js
+  - `.load` - Load a file into the current REPL session.
+    >.load ./file/to/load.js

 The following key combinations in the REPL have these special effects: